Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there state rules protecting gun rights in the employment context?

 Alabama has a statute permitting employees to keep firearms in their cars, even on company property, under certain conditions.
-On the privacy front, Alabama follows the federal wiretapping statute—which stipulates that you only need the consent of one party to a conversation to record it.

 Trade secrets and restrictive covenants

 Who owns IP rights created by employees during the course of their employment?

 The employer may claim these rights if a contract is in place to this effect with the employee or if the IP work of the employee was done in the course of the employee’s employment with the employer.

 What types of restrictive covenants are recognized and enforceable?